 Kaidus clutched the metallic ring in his hand, smiling at how easy his work had just become.

 Using a sealing spell, he had trapped Zavon’s mana within the ring.
-At the same time, he had overwrote the synchronization spell within the item, severing the connection between the two permanently.
+At the same time, he had overwritten the synchronization spell within the item, severing the connection between the two permanently.
 There will no longer be any contact between the two rings, but the trapped mana inside could be used as a means to track down the man.
 Kaidus laughed at how convenient Zavon had made this little game of hide and seek.
 It was the reason he would be able to make good on his threats.

 He had wanted to live this peaceful life a little longer.
 To spend time with his family as he leisurely looked for answers, waiting for his body to grow to accommodate his immeasurable power.

-He did not want to proceed with what he was about to do, but the path forward was bound to be treacherous and filled with enemies.
+He did not want to do proceed with what he was about to do, but the path forward was bound to be treacherous and filled with enemies.
 His childish body would be unable to sustain itself with long drawn out battles.

 Kaidus brought forth his hand, picturing the black ring that had been with him for the past year.
 The one he had taken off and left with his sister.